Guest Blogger Ben on French School Exchange

 Share

-Last year, Ben traveled with Forum on a school exchange to France.
-As one of our 2019 featured student bloggers, we invited him to share what it’s really like to live with a host family in France for nine days.
+Last year, Ben traveled with Forum on a homestay and school exchange to France.
+Student opinions on homestays and school exchanges help us understand what it’s really like to live abroad, and Ben’s story is a perfect example.
+We invited him to share what it’s really like to live with a host family in France for nine days.

 Guest Blogger: Ben C.